tracy-o/learning-day/docs/load-test-results/2021-01-05-comparing-c5-c6gn-ec2.md

 ## Setup

 - To verify the performance of the c6gn instance we will use vegeta and Origin Simulator.
-Vegeta will allow us to send a consistant and accurate stream of requests to Belfrage which will then send requests upstream to Origin Simulator.
+Vegeta will allow us to send a consistent and accurate stream of requests to Belfrage which will then send requests upstream to Origin Simulator.
 - We will be varying the rate between 400 and 1200 requests per second using Vegeta

 ### Origin Simulator Recipe